austintatiousness/GNUStepSwiftBridge/README.md

 # NSObject Integration
-AppKit is a Swif tlibrary that wraps GNUStep's gui library.
+AppKit is a Swift library that wraps GNUStep's GUI library.
 HelloWorld is my playground.
 It is often not working.
 NSWindowTest is to strictly test the code that creates NSWindow.
 It runs well!

 ### class GNUStepNSObjectWrapper
-This is a class written in Swfit that is responsible to instantiate GNUStep ObjC classes.
+This is a class written in Swift that is responsible to instantiate GNUStep ObjC classes.
 When it instantiates a new NSObject, it always calls retain.
-If it is just wrapping a alreday made pointer, currently it does not call retain.
+If it is just wrapping a already made pointer, currently it does not call retain.

 If you intend to wrap a new subclass of an existing NSObject, Objective-C object, then you need to implement ```GNUStepNSObjectSubclassConstructor``` first, then you can wrap that subclass.